ktmeaton/obsidian-public/academic/Spyrou et al. 2018 Analysis 3800-Year-Old Yersinia.md

 ## Summary

 - Sequenced the new strain RT5 from the Late Bronze Age period (~3800 BP) in the Samara region of modern-day Russia.
-- This strain is distinct from the [[LNBA]] strains of [[Rasmussen et al. 2015 Early Divergent Strains]] both in clade placement and the acquisition of components required for  flea-mediated transmission [[ymt]] ?
+- This strain is distinct from the [[LNBA]] strains of [[Rasmussen 2015 Early Divergent Strains]] both in clade placement and the acquisition of components required for  flea-mediated transmission [[ymt]] ?

 >- Propose that several Y. pestis lineages were established during the Bronze Age, some of which persist to the present day.